QUICK ANSWER

 How to Raise Your Florida Real Estate Exam Score 10 Points

-The hardest score range is not always the lowest score.
+The hardest score range is rarely the lowest score.

 It is the almost-there range.